 Railcare’s locomotive workshop in Långsele has started a collaboration with Grenland Rail to upgrade eight class 1144 locomotives, formerly in service with the Austrian ÖBB, for use in freight traffic in both Sweden and Norway:

 The contract awarded to Lokverkstaden in Långsele involves upgrading eight locomotives in three stages.
-First, an audit of the main components will be carried out to ensure that the locomotives are in good condition, while the driver’s environment will be upgraded with a more ergonomic and modern cabin.
-The locomotives are then adapted to cope with the harsh Nordic climate, including the overhaul of pantographs and the installation of climate protection.
+First, an audit of the main components will ensure that the locomotives are in good condition, while the driver’s environment will be upgraded with a more ergonomic and modern cabin.
+The locomotives are then adapted to cope with the harsh Nordic climate, including overhauling pantographs and installing climate protection.
 They are also painted in Grenland Rail colours.

 ‘By adapting the locomotives for the Scandinavian market, where winter climate and high demands on reliability are standard, a circle is closed between the history of the 1144 locomotive and its future role on the Nordic tracks,’ says Patrik Söderholm, Operations Manager at Railcare Lokverkstad.

-Railcare explains that of the current batch, seven machines will be modernized, 023 will serve as spare parts donor.
-For the eight machine another locomotives needs to be bought in Austria; this has not been decided yet.
-Works on the first machine, 019, has startd and Railcare expacts the machine ready for initial testing in 6 months.
+Railcare explains that of the current batch, seven machines will be modernized, and 023 will serve as a spare parts donor.
+For the eight machines, another locomotive needs to be bought in Austria; this has not been decided yet.
+Works on the first machine, 019, have started, and Railcare expects the machine to be ready for initial testing in six months.

 The plan is to repaint them in blue and red, similar to Grenland’s EL15 design.